The Family Support Project

 The Women’s Center offers short-term individual and family counseling free of charge.
 Counseling is available for single parents and large families.
 Our counseling sessions cover a variety of family issues including stress and anger management, child development, positive parenting skills and enhancement of healthy family relationships.

 Parenting classes provide the support and information parents need to successfully manage the responsibility of raising healthy and happy children.
 Classes address a variety of issues and ages of children.
 Classes range from 3 weeks to 8 weeks depending on the topic.
 Parenting classes are offered free of charge and there is free onsite childcare available.
-Click to view classes.
+Call 262.547.4600 to learn more.

 Keeping Your Cool with Your Kids